-When a CMTS receives a Gate-Set message, it MUST validate the relation between the Committed, Reserved, and Authorized envelopes of the Gate.
+When a CMTS receives a Gate-Set message, it validates the relation between the Committed, Reserved, and Authorized envelopes of the Gate.
+The CMTS MUST confirm that the Committed envelope fits within the Reserved Envelope which fits within the Authorized envelope.
+For a Multicast Gate, the CMTS MUST also confirm that the Authorized envelope, Reserved envelope, and, where provided, Committed envelope are all identical.
 If the envelope relation is invalid, the CMTS MUST reply with a Gate-Set-Err message with a PacketCable Error-Code of "Incompatible Envelope".